rcbops/zigzag/docs/integration_testing.rst

     Retrieve a dictionary of required environment variables for running integration tests.
 If the required environment variables are not present then this fixture will force all tests to fail.
 (Be aware that the failure message from this fixture is obtuse!
-Just remember that you need "QTEST_API_TOKEN" and "QTEST_SANDBOX_PROJECT_ID" environment variables populate if this fixture fails)
+Just remember that you need "QTEST_API_TOKEN" and "QTEST_SANDBOX_PROJECT_ID" environment variables populated if this fixture fails.)
 - ``_zigzag_runner_factory``
     This private fixture factory is used as the basis for representing JUnitXML test result files produced by the `pytest-rpc`_ plug-in.
 This fixture is responsible for doing the final clean-up of test module artifacts after the